-It is estimated that there are over 6 million people in the UK who spend all or some of their week working from home.
-If you’ve got lots of determination, self-discipline and a flexible employer, then working from home can have tremendous benefits for both you and the organisation you work for.
+There are millions of people in the UK who spend all or some of their week working from home.
+If you’ve got lots of determination, self-discipline or work for a flexible employer, then working from home can have tremendous benefits for both you and the organisation you work for.
 You can greatly reduce your stress levels, save time and money (not to mention the environment) by not travelling into an office.

 There are two ways you can go about working from home.
 You can either persuade your current boss that you can work more efficiently from home, or you can actually start looking for work that is home based.
-With broadband being available in most working homes now and lots of employers having remote login facilities for their staff, it may be just a case of outlining what the benefits would be for both you and your organisation to your boss.
+With broadband available in most homes, lots of employers having remote login facilities for their staff, it may be just a case of outlining what the benefits would be for both you and your organisation to your boss.

 Remember that home working isn’t an occupation in itself but another way of working, so you’ll still need to make sure you’re selling yourself to the best of your ability with all the other career advice here on sector1.net.

 Why not take our fun test to see whether working from home could suit you?